Where have the legendary developers from back then gone?

 To start things off, we’ll turn directly to one of the great hopes in the development field: in September of 2020, ex-Blizzard president and co-founder Mike Morhaime announced that he was founding the Dreamhaven studio.
 Combined with in-house development studios Moonshot Games and Secret Door, it’s a self-contained corporate entity – in plain English, that means Dreamhaven acts as both a parent developer studio and publisher.
 The studio’s independence was so important to Morhaime that he even mentioned it explicitly in an interview with the website Venturebeat.
 The ability to “control the fate of the studio itself” led the Morhaime couple to the decision to fund Dreamhaven entirely with their personal assets.

 According to Morhaime, Dreamhaven wants to provide its developers with a safe environment in which to design games that, and we quote, “put the quality of the product and the player experience above short-term financial pressures.”
 According to Morhaime’s own statements, he wants to make Dreamhaven a place where working on games happens in a better way than usual.
 Each of the two sub-studios has a financial stake in the parent company and is completely free in its choice of game development.
-“They can pursue their passion for game development without interference,” Morhaime noted in the interview “they have control over their own destiny and hopefully feel like they have the best of both worlds with it.
+“They can pursue their passion for game development without interference,” Morhaime noted in the interview “they have control over their own destiny and hopefully feel like they have the best of both with it.
 The entrepreneurial spirit, the stability, and the resources that otherwise only larger companies could provide them.”

 Dreamhaven was funded entirely by the Morhaime couple's personal fortune.
 The goal is to provide studios with a safe and creative development environment.